 - How much control you want over your investments

-- What charges you will need to pay
+- What charges you are prepared to pay

 - Whether you want to provide an inheritance for your survivors